-Venue: (Please include post code & tel. no.) Brief description of activities Date (s) of Educational Visit: Date: Depart: Return: Class(es): (Please indicate number of pupils) Number of pupils Adult-to-Pupil Ratio: Visit Leader: (including mobile no.) Date Assessment Completed: Checked by: (including signature) Date Assessment Approved:

-Are any activities venue led ? i.e. not by school staff Yes No Venue LOtC mark: (Learning Outside the Classroom) Yes No Venue supplied risk assessment attached: Yes No Any adventure activities e.g. Caving/Climbing/Trekking/Watersports Yes No

-How will you be travelling to the venue?
-Foot Coach Special / medical needs of attendees attached: Yes No Are you intending to adhere to standard WL procedure (s) re: Educational Visits?
-Yes No Please attach further RAs / checklists / information
+Venue: (include post code & tel no) Brief description of activities Date (s) of Educational Visit: Date: Depart: Return: Class(es): (indicate no. of pupils) Number of pupils Adult-to-Pupil Ratio: Visit Leader: (including mobile no.) Date Assessment Completed: Checked by: (including signature) Date Assessment Approved: Are any activities venue led ? i.e. not by school staff Yes No x Venue LOtC mark: (Learning Outside the e Classroom) Yes No x Venue supplied risk assessment attached: Yes x No Any adventure activi Caving/Climbing/Trel - Yes No x How will you be travelling to the venue?
+Foot Coach Train Other Special / medical nee attached: eds of attendees Yes x No Are you intending to adhere to standard WL procedure (s) re: Educational Visits?
+Yes X No Please attach furth er RAs / checklists / information

-Details of Coach Company : (Company, post code & tel. no.) EYFS ONLY: Insurance de etails + DBS check Nearest Hospital : (Name, post code & tel. no.) Has the staff member downloaded the ' What 3 Words' app , in case of needing to call the emergency services?
+Details of Coach Company : (Company, post code & tel. no.) EYFS ONLY: Insurance details + DBS check Nearest Hospital : (Name, post code & tel. no.) Has the staff member downloaded the ' What 3 Words' app , in case of needing to call the emergency services?
 Yes X No What are the 'What 3 words' for the location?